windsorio/browse/packages/docs/generatedReadme.md

 ## Browser

-A scope containing all the web-scraping functions and variables
+A scope containing all the web-scraping rules and variables

 ### Rules